Oct. 26-27, 2024

 • Performers must be Arizona residents.

-• Performers must be in grades 7 through 12, no younger than 13 and no older than 18 years of age.
+• Performers must be in grades 7 through 12, no younger than 13 (acceptable if student is turning 13 within the school year) and no older than 18 years of age.

 • Early application is advised.
 It is possible that all available slots for performers will be filled before the end of the application submission period.
 If all slots are full before the end of the application submission period, please email competition@azmusicfest.org.